aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 : The URL of the authorization server's global token revocation endpoint.

 "global_token_revocation_endpoint_auth_methods_supported":
 : OPTIONAL.
 JSON array containing a list of client authentication methods supported by this introspection endpoint.
 The valid client authentication method values are those registered in the IANA "OAuth Token Endpoint Authentication Methods" registry {{IANA.oauth-parameters}} or those registered in the IANA "OAuth Access Token Types" registry {{IANA.oauth-parameters}}.
-(These values are and will remain distinct, due to Section 7.2.)
+(These values are and will remain distinct, due to {{Section 7.2 of RFC8414}}.)
 If omitted, the set of supported authentication methods MUST be determined by other means.

 # Security Considerations